 Companies engaged in cotton yarn spinning are exposed to higher inventory risk compared to their manmade counterparts.
-This is on account of seasonal nature of cotton.
-Cotton is harvested from October to February every year.
-Mills have to make sure they have sufficient raw material inventory during the non-harvesting period so that their operations are not affected.
+This is on account of the seasonal nature of cotton.
+Procurement of cotton by spinning mills start from October every year (with the start of cotton harvesting) and continues till February - March.
+Mills have to make sure that they have sufficient raw material inventory during the non-harvesting period so that their operations are not affected.
 Spinning mills usually procure cotton fibre stock during the harvesting season to ensure optimisation of operations during the non-harvesting season.
 Quantum of the same is decided taking into account the expected order flow and anticipated price and availability of the fibre in the domestic as-well-as the international markets.
 This, however, exposes the players to adverse fluctuations in the raw material prices.
-Any significant decline in prices of the fibre, especially for the entities having excess inventory on their books, can lead to inventory losses.
+Any significant decline in the prices of the fibre, especially for the entities having excess inventory on their books, can lead to inventory losses.
 Therefore, the track record of the entity in terms of inventory stocking along with its prevailing inventory policy is looked at closely.
 Inventory management thus plays an important role as companies procuring optimum quantity of crop and stocking the raw material can ensure availability of good quality raw material at a reasonable price.
 At the same time, owing to the inherent volatility in the cotton prices, excess stocking can expose the companies to the risk of inventory loss.
-Companies using efficient inventory management policies are viewed positively by CARE Ratings.
+The companies using efficient inventory management policies are viewed positively by CARE Ratings.

 For fabric and garment manufacturers, the susceptibility of margins to fluctuations in the raw material prices remains low as the manufacturing is generally order backed where prices are fixed as per the prevailing market price of the raw material.
 Companies manufacturing against confirmed orders, fixing the prices taking into account the prevailing raw material prices, and maintaining raw material inventory position commensurate to their order book positions, are insulated from the fluctuations in raw material prices.
 Such companies are viewed favourably by CARE.
 On the other hand, players maintaining raw material inventory position higher or lower in proportion to their order book position bear the brunt in case of adverse fluctuations in the raw material prices.
-Higher stocking of raw material compared to the order book position can affect the margins in case of downward movement in raw material prices.
+Higher stocking of raw material compared to the order book position can affect the margins in case of downward movement in the raw material prices.
 At the same time, lower stocking can have an impact on the profitability margins if there is any upward movement in the raw material prices.